ansys/DevRelDocs/2024R2_Test/Sound/VRS/VRS_communication_osc.md

 [S]+[P]+[E]+[E]+[D]+[\0]+[\0]+[\0]
 ```

-An « OSC MESSAGE » contains :
+An « OSC MESSAGE » contains the following:

 ```
 {ADDRESS_PATTERN}{TYPE_TAG_STRING}[binary data]
 ```

-1. A block « ADDRESS PATTERN »: \{\[‘/'\]KEYWORD\}

-it is an OSC STRING that starts with the character slash « / »..
-Following the slash character one use a KEYWORD explaining the type of audio processing applied on the data passed in argument...
+1. A block such as « ADDRESS PATTERN »: \{\[‘/'\]KEYWORD\} is an OSC STRING that starts with the slash character « / ».
+Following the slash character one use a KEYWORD explaining the type of audio processing applied on the data passed in argument.

 Warning : for VR Sound, the slash \(« / »\) character must NOT appear !

-1. A block « TYPE\_TAG\_STRING » : \{‘,'\[TYPE\_TAG\]\}

-it is an OSC STRING beginning with a comma and followed by as many « type tags » as the count of following data.
+2. A block such as « TYPE\_TAG\_STRING » : \{‘,'\[TYPE\_TAG\]\} is an OSC STRING beginning with a comma and followed by as many « type tags » as the count of following data.

-A TYPE TAG is a set of letter coding the binary data type following.
+A TYPE TAG is a set of letters coding the binary data type following.
 These types used by VR Sound are: \{‘i','f','s'\}

 - « **i** » integer 32 bits
 - « **f** » for single precision floating point values \(32 bits\)